pmagtulis/usd-php-forex/README.md

 # cleaning-forex-data

 # What is this?
-imple pandas cleaning code for PHP-USD exchange data published daily by the [Bankers Association of the Philippines](https://bap.org.ph/).
+Simple pandas cleaning code for PHP-USD exchange data published daily by the [Bankers Association of the Philippines](https://bap.org.ph/).

 # How to use this?